“This Was a Game-Changer”: Akume’s Aide Emerges as Africa’s First Professor of Radioecology

 According to Vanguard, this was disclosed in a statement issued on Sunday, October 6.

-Babatunde: Profile of Africa’s First Professor of Radioecology
+Profile of Africa’s first professor of radioecology

-He obtained a BSc in Zoology and an MSc in Ecology and Environmental Biology from the University of Ibadan, in Oyo state.
+Babatunde obtained a BSc in Zoology and an MSc in Ecology and Environmental Biology from the University of Ibadan, in Oyo state.

 Babatunde earned a PhD in Radiometric Assessment of Pollution Trends in the Niger Delta through a Split-Side Commonwealth Scholarship at Lancaster University in the UK and the University of Port Harcourt (UNIPORT) in Rivers state.

-Professor Triple B, as he is affectionately known is a Google Scholar-rated scientist and a two-time recipient of the International Foundation for Science grant.
+Professor Triple B, as he is affectionately known, is a Google Scholar-rated scientist and a two-time recipient of the International Foundation for Science grant.

 Babatunde has published over 90 high-impact articles in respected journals worldwide.